-It supports all languages that use the Latin alphabet and was designed to help dyslexics read with less difficulty and faster.
+It supports all languages that use alphabets: Latin, Cyrillic (including ancient characters), Greek and Coptic (including ancient and musical notation characters) and was designed to help dyslexics read with less difficulty and faster.

 EasyReading was implemented with a Design for All methodological approach for which diversity is conceived not as a problem but as a facilitating “value”.

 An independent scientific research confirms that EasyReading is a valid compensatory instrument for readers with dyslexia and a facilitating font for readers of all kinds.